 I’m so excited about my Klout score of 66, right?
 Good for me?
 Sure, it’s good.
 But my husband (whom I adore) has a score almost as high as mine.
 My score is derived from painstaking business and personal social engagement across the web.
 His score is mostly derived from a Facebook group related to motorcycles, sharing memes, and posting “LOL” a lot.
 I’m not at all suggesting that he is unworthy of his score.
 I’m just pointing out that there’s a vast difference between the type of activity we engage in, yet our numbers are close in proximity.

 Another thing about Klout is that it has browser extensions for Chrome and Firefox that allow users to see Klout scores right inside the Twitter interface on the web.
 So as I’m viewing Twitter feeds, I can see what Klout thinks of people right next to their tweets.
 But this has led me to further conclude that these scores must be taken in context.
-One of my absolute favorite tools is Buffer, and although its score on the Klout site reads to be 77, it actually shows up like this when I view it in Twitter.
+One of my absolute favorite tools is Buffer, and although its score on the Klout site reads to be 77, it actually shows up with a score of 59 when I view it in Twitter.